Michael03/stash-integration/README.md

 ## Features

-Adds 2 commands to work with stash cmd+shift+p to run the commands
+Adds 3 commands to work with stash
+`CMD+SHIFT+P` to run the commands
-Open In Stash - Opens the selected lines in stash based on the git config origin Get Comments From Stash - Pull down pull request comments from stash for this git branch
+1. Open In Stash - Opens the selected lines in stash based on the git config origin
+2. Copy Stash Link - Copy the stash link instead of opening in the browser
+3. Get Comments From Stash - Pull down pull request comments from stash for this git branch

 ## Requirements